 Child led learning is an approach to education that differs from more structured teaching, wherein children learn by pursuing their interests rather than by following a particular schedule that an adult drives.
 The adult’s role is essentially that of a facilitator.

-If it seems contradictory to the brick-and-mortar approach of many school systems, it’s because it is a different way of learning.
+If it seems contradictory to the brick-and-mortar approach of many school systems, it’s because child led learning is a different way of learning.
 Indeed, it’s difficult for most mainstream schools to follow this approach with their inherent barriers to offering students one-on-one or consistent small group instruction.
 There simply aren’t enough teachers to go around and their resources are limited.
 Further, there may be a global shortage of educators by 2030 (source).
-That said, some schools can implement child-led learning successfully (such as many Montessori schools, for example), and many homeschoolers use it quite successfully.
+That said, some schools can implement child led learning successfully (such as many Montessori schools, for example), and many homeschoolers use it quite successfully.

-The short answer is at birth.
+The short answer is that you can commence child led learning at birth.
 It happens naturally when children are babies.
 They learn to roll over on their own schedule, then walk and talk.
 We trust them to do those things when they’re ready, rarely needing intervention.
 The adult’s job is simply to provide an enriching environment where they can practice those activities.
 Once they’ve mastered those skills, children learn primarily through play.